HenrikEide/micrlobib/README.md

 2. `npm install`
 3. `npm run start`

-Feel free to drop a PR.
+Then branch and drop a PR.

 ---
 ### Logo